 Backlinks – It’s hard for us SEO folks and much harder for regular folks to really spot opportunities from your competitors’ backlink profile.
 A lot of people talk about how you must analyze your competitors’ backlinks and try to see if you can emulate those same kinds of links.

-The fact of the matter is if you don’t know what to look for, you won’t gather much actionable insights.
+The fact of the matter is if you don’t know what to look for, you won’t gather many actionable insights.
 Sameer covers some practical things you could do in this short article about how to find those patterns that you should look for when analyzing your competitors’ backlinks.
-To watch the video, click below –

 How do you practically go about analyzing your competitors’ backlinks?